 The first characters we see are two people on the purge bus: Lightning, a former soldier, and Sazh, an apparent comic relief character we'll learn a lot more about later.
 Lightning breaks out and starts fighting the guards; she frees a bunch of other prisoners including Sazh and you get your first tutorial battle controlling them against a Sanctum mecha on top of the train.
 The feminism is pretty strong already; you can tell it's no coincidence that the woman is a badass while the man is as much a sidekick in personality as he is in every other way.
 But it's fine, there's nothing wrong with having this dynamic and they're not glorifying double standards or anything (yet - they will later).
 Lightning and Sazh defeat the mecha and see that they aren't the only ones fighting the Sanctum: there are battles elsewhere in the city.

 Cut to the other group of characters so far.
 Thousands of civilians are being sent to their death by the government, so a paramilitary group called NORA - we find out what that stands for much later in the game - are putting up a fight.
 It shows their leader, a young man named Snow, taking down some Sanctum troops with his buddies.
 I don't remember if it's Snow or Lightning or both, but some group of characters at some point reflects on the bitter irony of murdering thousands of Cocoon citizens to protect Cocoon.
-The people's fear of Pulse - which has been cultivated by the Sanctum - has led to them killing each other even with no solid evidence of danger.
+The people's fear of Pulse - which the Sanctum has cultivated - has led to them killing each other even with no solid evidence of danger.
 It's easy to think that you can kill others who haven't done any wrong in the name of safety when you're not the one being killed or having your family killed, but when you're on the other side, you realize of course it's still murder.
-This is very similar to how taxation works, especially prorgressive tax - seems wonderful and fair until you're the one being robbed of over half of your fairly earned income.
+This is very similar to how most government policies that bill themselves as helping the unfortunate work - sounds wonderful and fair until you're the victim.

 Snow asks his gang "What's our motto?" and they reply "The army's no match for NORA!".
 He proceeds to give a speech to the scared victims and family members.
 I really like what happens here.
 NORA is hopelessly outmatched, so Snow asks for volunteers to take up the weapons they got from the soldiers they just defeated.
 A couple of strong-looking men volunteer, and when there's one left, so does a woman named Nora.
 What I like is that Snow lets her but doesn't treat it as normal.
 Snow is neither a mouthpiece of progressive agendas nor one of the sexists who validate them in real life by turning gender roles into something more than they have a biological basis to be.
 So he asks once for confirmation, and she says "Moms are tough".
 Now, let me explain something.